panooley/tange/README.md

 # Tange
-Simple todo app in the command line
-Currently only supports Linux
+Simple todo app in the command line<br>Currently only supports Linux

 ## Usage
 ```